MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 To show a customer's transactions, follow these steps.

-1. In the left navigation, select **Purchase** and then select the **Support** tab.
+1. In the left navigation, select **Purchase**.
-2. In the **Search** field, enter criteria to find detailed information about the customer's transactions.
+2. On the **Support** tab, in the **Search** field, enter criteria to find detailed information about the customer's transactions.

-There are four available search methods:
+Four search methods are available:

-- **User ID** – To search by the unique ID that is assigned to the user.
+- **User ID** – Search by the unique ID that is assigned to the user.
-- **User email address** – To search by the user's email address.
+- **User email address** – Search by the user's email address.
-- **Purchase ID** – To search by the  unique ID of a purchase that is sent to Fraud Protection for risk evaluation.
+- **Purchase ID** – Search by the unique ID of a purchase that is sent to Fraud Protection for risk evaluation.
-- **Payment instrument ID** – To search by the  unique hash of a payment method that is associated with a transaction sent to Fraud Protection.
+- **Payment instrument ID** – Search by the unique hash of a payment method that is associated with a transaction that is sent to Fraud Protection.

 ### Search transactions